sergeyklay/clusterium/README.md

 #### Post-Processing Techniques

 - **Noise Point Recovery**: K-means clustering is applied to noise points to recover potentially useful groups
-- **Large Cluster Splitting**: K-means is used to split overly large clusters into more coherent subclusters
+- **Large Cluster Handling**: Recursive HDBSCAN with stricter parameters is applied to large clusters to maintain density-based clustering properties, with K-means as a fallback only when necessary
 - **LLM-based Filtering**: Uses language models to classify questions as engineering-focused or client-focused

 #### Evaluation Metrics